 Rick's Free Auto Repair Advice

-DIYers often reuse old brake pad shims and then complain about noise shortly after installing new brake pads.
-Well guess what?
-The brake shims play an integral part in reducing brake noise and reusuing old brake shims isn’t smart.
+DIYers often reuse old brake pad shims or toss the old ones and complete the job without any shims.
+Then complain about noise shortly after installing new brake pads.
+That’s foolish.
+The brake shims play an important part in reducing brake noise and reusuing old brake shims isn’t smart.

 In addition to dampening vibrations, the shims alsMolybdenum greaseo act as a thermal barrier, preventing heat from flowing to the caliper face and piston.
 That provides constant temperature to the pad, resulting in more consistent braking.

-If your new brake pads don’t come with shims, BUY a new set.
+If your new pads don’t come with them, BUY a new set.
 Then you’ll have a top quality brake job.

 new brake pad shims©, 2016 Rick Muscoplat